PatrickEMcLean/DungeonMerchantStory/WorkingDraft (unknown00236c8e72eb's conflicted copy 2013-09-27).md

 The man in the bandanna cuffed him across the mouth and said, "Don't speak ill of your Kingdom.
 One might get the idea that you were a traitor."

 What game was this?
 Soldiers suggested that the place had been overrun 15 minutes after Rattick had left.
 But with soldiers would come a sack.
 Rapine, loot and pillagery of the first order.
-But, from what Rattick had seen, the town of Robrecht was eerily intact.
+But, from what Rattick had seen, the town of Robrect was eerily intact.

 Rattick rubbed his jaw with the cold water in the basin to ease the sting.
 Then he was hauled into the keep and thrown onto the floor.
 When he looked up, he saw Boltac standing before the throne.
 "Ha," is all Rattick said.